-4825 18.2.3 Grouping Rules
+18.2.3 Grouping Rules

-Grouping with a Document Consumer Actor is used in situations where an Initiating Gateway and/or Responding Gateway are supporting an XDS Affinity Domain
+Grouping with a Document Consumer is used in situations where an Initiating Gateway and/or Responding Gateway are supporting an XDS Affinity Domain the Initiating Gateway with a Document Consumer Actor.

-When an Initiating Gateway is supporting an XDS Affinity Domain, it can choose to query and retrieve from local actors in addition to remote communities.
-This is accomplished by grouping the Initiating Gateway Actor with a Document Consumer Actor.
 This grouping allows Document Consumers such as EHR/PHR/etc. systems to query the Initiating Gateway to retrieve document information and content from both the local XDS Affinity Domain as well as remote communities.
 For details see Section 18.2.3.1.
-An Initiating Gateway Actor that is not grouped with a Document Consumer Actor is only able to return results from remote communities, so local EHR/PHR/etc. systems (Document Consumer Actors) must direct separate query and document retrieve transactions internally and externally.
+An Initiating Gateway that is not grouped with a Document Consumer is only able to return results from remote communities, so local EHR/PHR/etc. systems (Document Consumer Actors) must direct separate query and document retrieve transactions internally and externally.